Tabitha Twitchit

 Mrs. Tabitha Twitchit is a fictional anthropomorphic cat who features in the books of Beatrix Potter.
 She is a shopkeeper and the long-suffering mother of three unruly kittens, Moppet, Mittens and Tom Kitten.

 In the books, she is shown as standing on her hind legs and wearing fashionable clothes.
 She and her kittens live in a house based on the Hill Top farmhouse while her shop is based on one in Hawkshead, a market town nearby.

 Inspiration

-The success of her early books enabled Potter to purchase a farm called Hill Top in Cumbria.
+The success of her early books enabled Potter to purchase a farm called Hill Top in Lancashire (now Cumbria).
 Among the animals there was a cat called Tabitha Twitchit.

 Books

 The Tale of the Pie and the Patty-Pan (1905)

 Tabitha is shown working at her shop and the illustrations include kittens, presumably her own, playing outside.
 Tabitha is rather peeved when her cousin Ribby tells her that she is having tea with Duchess the dog.
 "Just as if there were no CATS in Sawrey!" mutters Tabitha.
 Privately, Ribby considers Duchess superior company to Tabitha — though the two cats do enjoy a good gossip while Ribby is at the shop purchasing goods.
 However, after a great deal of confusion and chaos as a result of the tea party with Duchess, Ribby decides that in future she will invite Cousin Tabitha Twitchit instead.